artainmo/examrank06/README.md

 * After client disconnection reset the max_fd? -> WORSE
 * "If a System Calls returns an error before the program start accepting connection, it should write in stderr "Fatal error" followed by a \n and exit with status 1" -> if accept, send, recv creates an error do not terminate the program? -> NO CHANGE
 * Use of MSG_DONTWAIT flag in recv and send functions
+* Do not loop on max_fds but directly loop on clients